NSMBWCommunity/NSMBW-Speedrun-Guides/movement.md

 Of course, your speed will revert to the speed of the moving ground (or 3 speed if on normal ground) as soon as you land.

-### Ground That Does *Not* Affect Your Air Speed
+### 2. Ground That Does *Not* Affect Your Air Speed

-Any line-controlled blocks/platforms and floating platforms will not affect your speed however you jump off of them.
+Any line-controlled blocks/platforms, rotating blocks, and floating platforms will not affect your speed when you jump off of them.
+They still change your speed when running on them, though.

 Follow the rule of thumb and run on them while they are moving in your desired direction.
-Jumping off will immediately revert you to 3 speed regardless of which direction they are moving.
+Jumping off will immediately revert you to 3 speed regardless of which direction the ground is moving.

 <div class="gif-container">
   <img src="https://media4.giphy.com/media/v1.Y2lkPTZjMDliOTUyd2I3eWE1dGpzZThmMGk4NnF1b2hnNzR3Y3Ryb3l6ODl6ZjBwcXhrZiZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/G0QJ8tjNsjvRr2UOFX/giphy.gif" alt="7-3 floating platform">